 In connection with the Maxim acquisition, we assumed and amended and restated the Maxim Amended and Restated 1996 Stock Incentive Plan, or 1996 Plan.
 We also assumed Maxim's existing share reserve under the 1996 Plan and may use the reserve both to settle outstanding Maxim awards previously granted by Maxim under the plan, as well as to settle future grants made by ADI to legacy Maxim employees and any new employees of the combined company.
 Under the 1996 Plan we may grant options to purchase shares of our common stock, restricted stock, restricted stock units and other stock-based awards.
 The 1996 Plan will expire by its terms on August 11, 2024, but awards outstanding under the 1996 Plan will remain in effect.
 There are no stock options outstanding under the 1996 Plan.
 If we were to issue stock options, they would have a term of ten years, and for employees, generally vest in four equal installments on each of the first, second, third and fourth anniversaries of the date of grant, subject to full or partial acceleration upon death or disability.
 The 1996 Plan does not permit us to grant options at exercise prices that are below the fair market value of our common stock on the date of grant.
 Employee time-based RSUs and RSAs previously granted by Maxim under the 1996 Plan continue to vest on the same schedule provided under the original Maxim awards.
-New RSUs typically will vest in four equal installments on each of the first, second, third and RSAs under the 1996 Plan are subject to full acceleration upon death.
+New RSUs typically will vest in four equal installments on each of the first, second, third and fourth anniversaries of the out of an RSAs under the 1996 Plan are subject to full acceleration upon death.

 Our shareholders approved our ESPP at our 2022 annual meeting of shareholders, which provides for 5,000,000 shares of our common stock to be available for purchase by eligible employees in accordance with the terms of the plan.
 The ESPP permits eligible employees to purchase shares of our common stock at a discount during consecutive six-month plan periods.
-Our Board of Directors, the Compensation and Talent Committee, or its delegate will determine the purchase price of the shares in a given plan period, including whether such purchase price will be determined based on the lesser of the closing price of our common stock on the first business day of the plan period and the last business day of the plan period, or will be based solely on the closing price of our common stock on the last day of the plan period; provided, however, that such purchase price shall be, in either case, (i) at least 85% of the applicable closing price in the case of a Section 423 offering under the Internal Revenue Code and (ii) at least 80% of the applicable closing price in the case of a nonqualified offering under the Internal Revenue Code.
+Our Board of Directors, the Compensation and Talent Committee, or its delegate will determine the purchase price of the shares in a given plan period, including whether such purchase price will be determined based on the lesser of the closing price of our common stock on the first business day of the plan period; provided, however, that such purchase price shall be, in either case, (i) at least 85% of the applicable closing price in the case of a Section 423 offering under the Internal Revenue Code and (ii) at least 80% of the applicable closing price in the case of a nonqualified offering under the Internal Revenue Code.
 Employee contributions are made through payroll deductions or other contributions at a specified whole percentage of the participating employee's compensation, subject to a minimum permitted percentage of 1% and a maximum permitted percentage of 20%.
 Our Board of Directors, the Compensation and Talent Committee or its delegate may, in its discretion, designate a higher minimum, and/or a lower maximum, contribution rate.

 We can make equity award grants to executive officers and directors only from shareholder-approved plans after the Compensation and Talent Committee reviews and approves the grants.
-All members of the Compensation and Talent Committee are independent directors, as defined by the Nasdag Rules.
+All members of the Compensation and Talent Committee are independent directors, as defined by the Nasdaq Rules.